 With 501(c)(3) 1023 applications for exemption in the past few years seeing longer and longer delays in receiving their determination letter, many organizations are asking if they can move their 1023 exemption application to the front of the line and if so, how to do it.

-We will only approve expedited processing of an application where a request is made in writing and contains a compelling reason for processing the application ahead of others.
+We will only approve expedited processing of applications for exemption where a request is made in writing and contains a compelling reason for processing the application ahead of others.
 Circumstances generally warranting expedited processing include:

 - A grant to the applicant is pending and the failure to secure the grant may have an adverse impact on the organization’s ability to continue operations.